Overview

-The U.S. Environmental Protection Agency's AirToxScreen, formerly known as National Air Toxics Assessment, is an evaluation of high priority toxic air pollutants.
-ATS, is a screening tool developed by the Environmental Protection Agency to understand air toxics in the United States.
-The purpose of the tool is for state, local and tribal air agencies to identify which pollutants, emission sources and places they may wish to study further to better understand any risks to public health from air toxics.
+The U.S. Environmental Protection Agency's AirToxScreen, formerly known as National Air Toxics Assessment, is a screening tool developed by the Environmental Protection Agency to understand air toxics in the United States.
+ATS data was first published in 2017.
+The purpose of the tool is to share information about pollutants, emission sources and locations connected to air toxics.
+It uses modeled data to determine potential health risks, including population density and exposure, which help describe how someone experiences the air in their environment.

-AirToxScreen Process
+AirToxScreen process

 The EPA uses four steps to process toxics assessments across the US.
 For additional information on ATS and EPA methods for toxic assessment, please visit their AirToxScreen web page.